techterraformers/pklformation/README.md

 * Seamlessly integrate PKLFormation into your AWS CloudFormation workflow.

 ## Requirements
 Before using pklformation, ensure that `pkl` is installed on your system.
-If you haven't installed `pkl` cli yet, you can follow the installation guide available [here](https://pkl-lang.org/main/current/pkl-cli/index.html#installation).
+If you haven't installed `pkl` CLI yet, you can follow the installation guide available [here](https://pkl-lang.org/main/current/pkl-cli/index.html#installation).

 ## Build
 you can build `pklformation`: